e-gineering/gitflow-helper-maven-plugin/README.md

         ...
     </build>

+## Goal: `set-properties` (Dynamically Set Maven Project / System Properties)

+Some situations with automated testing (and integration testing in particular) demand changing configuration properties based upon the branch type being built.
+This is a common necessity when configuring automated DB refactorings as part of a build, or needing to setup / configure datasources for automated tests to run against.

+The `set-properties` goal allows for setting project (or system) properties, dynamically based on the detected git branch being built.
+Properties can be specified as a Properties collection in plugin configuration, or can be loaded from a property file during the build.
+Both property key names and property values will have placeholders resolved.

+Multiple executions can be configured, and each execution can target different scopes (system or project), and can load properties from files with an assigned keyPrefix, letting you name-space properties from execution ids.

+## Goal: `update-stage-dependencies` (Force update of dependency staged Releases)

+The maven `-U` command line switch does a fine job of updating SNAPSHOT versions from snapshot repositories, there is no built-in way to force maven to re-resolve non-snapshot release versions.
+This goal addresses that shortcoming in a fairly straight-forward manner.
+Any release version dependency of the project which was provided to the local repository by a remote repository with the same ID as the `<stageDeploymentRepository>`, will be purged from the local repository and re-resolved (so you get the latest version from either the stage repository, or your release repository).

+It is **very important** if you're using this goal, that the **`stageDeploymentReposity` have a unique repository/server id**.
+If you use the same ID for release, snapshot, and stage, every time you exeucte this goal, every release version dependency will be purged and re-resolved.

 ## Goal: `tag-master` ("Automagic" Tagging for Master Branch Releases)

 In a gitflow environment, a commit to a master branch should trigger a job to build on the master branch, which would result in the release being tagged if successful.